 Lecturer in the Practice of Management & Executive Director of the Program on Social Enterprise

-Tony Sheldon has been executive director of Yale School of Management's Program on Social Enterprise since 2008, and lecturer in economic development since 2007.
+Tony Sheldon has been executive director of Yale School of Management's Program on Social Enterprise and lecturer in the practice of management since 2008.
 He teaches practicum courses on social entrepreneurship, as well as a course on financial inclusion in international development.
 He has worked with microfinance institutions in Africa, Asia, Latin America, and Eastern Europe, primarily in the areas of business planning, financial modeling, and social performance management.
 Tony has also been a consultant to several development finance networks and funders, including the Ford Foundation, the World Bank, the Consultative Group to Assist the Poor (CGAP), ShoreBank International, and Women's World Banking.